elkcityhazard/area-51-hugo/content/paintball-center/index.md

 - name: why_play_paintball
   title: Why Play Paintball?
   image: "/images/paintball-action-1200x600.webp"
-  content: Paintball is a sport that is played like real combat.
+  content: "Paintball is a sport that is played like real combat.
 Your physical fitness,
     stamina, and endurance are tested.
 The game is also great for sharpening your analytical and tactical skills.
 A player’s overall fitness plays an important role in his performance during the game.
 A player who is fit and has stamina can